 New sets.
 New costumes.
 Newly renovated performance venues.
 New, new, new!
 Families will love this dazzling production of a cherished family favorite by Evergreen City Ballet.
-With three convenient performance venues, you’ll easily find a Nutcracker near you.
-And this year, you can opt for the super kid-friendly, one-hour performance or the full-length, two-hour production – either way, you’re in for a treat.
-Psst..the Heritage Symphony Orchestra will play live during the evening performances on Fri., Nov.
-24 & Sun., Nov.
-26, so mark your calendars!
+With three convenient performance venues, you’ll easily find a Nutcracker nearest you.
+And again this year, you can opt for the super kid-friendly, one-hour performance or go for the full-length, two-hour production–either way, you’re in for a treat!

 Good to Know: Bring your cameras!
 Young Nutcracker fans can get photo ops with dancers in their costumes after each performance.

 Bellevue, WA 98004

 Auburn, WA 98002

 Renton, WA 98057